/blog/bluetooth_low_energy_esp32

 Next entry

-Scope guard in C++
+Scope Guard in C++

-How to use RAII to keep rollback close to the state it protects.
+Using RAII to keep rollback close to the state it protects.